How to grow sunflowers from seed

 - Plastic bottles

-Use a good multipurpose compost to fill 7.5cm pots to 1cm below the rim.
+Use a good compost to fill 7.5cm pots to 1cm below the rim.
 Tap each pot to settle the compost and firm gently.

 Sow one seed per pot - sunflowers germinate reliably and form large seedlings.
 Poke the seed into the compost.

 Cover the sunflower seed with about 1.5cm of compost.
 Label each pot and water well so that the compost is just moist throughout.